*Moved from my old blog – 2018*

 - I don’t feel invincible – just, dare I say it, consistently happy.

-I feel warm, energetic, ambitious (but not too much), comfortable, and determined to make healthy lifestyle choices to combat my mental illness.
+I feel warm, energetic, ambitious, comfortable, and determined to make healthy lifestyle choices that serve me.

 I really hope this sticks, at least for a while.